Model Classes in AD4M

 - No

-- Complex objects: Nested objects are stored as JSON literals, limiting semantic querying capabilities
+- Complex objects: Nested objects are stored as JSON literals, limiting semantic querying

 Best Practices